DreamBirdXx/mcWorldDesigner/README.md

 Layer is set globally for all groups while tag can set per group.

 1. To set the layer go to **PainterTab-> PainterSettings-> set paint layer to mc_Paint**.
-2. To set the tag go to **Group settings-> PaintOptions -> set tag to untagged** since we didn't set any tag for the plane that we created earlier.
+2. To set the tag go to **Group settings-> PaintOptions-> set tag to untagged** since we didn't set any tag for the plane that we created earlier.
-3. Options you can ignore tags by going to **Group settings-> PaintOptions -> and toggle off useTag**
+3. Options you can ignore tags by going to **Group settings-> PaintOptions-> and toggle off useTag**

 ### Brush tool.